kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 Another approach to determine the owner ID is to store it in each table.
 That is, each table, which is directly or transitively related to applications must store application_id.
 However, this adds complexity to the database schema.
 Additionally, the logic for calculating the owner ID would still be required but it will be implemented during the creation of the resources.
 Thus, duplicating the owner ID column everywhere does not simplify the overall implementation.

-This section analysed the APIs from the owner perspective.
+This section analyzed the APIs from the owner perspective.
 Basically, when the consumer and the owner types match, it is possible to calculate the `ownerID` and compare it to the `consumerID`.
 If they match, the request is allowed to proceed.
 The use cases that feature different consumer types are more complex and are outlined in the following sections.

 ### Analyzing Different Consumer Types